 Christmas Cactus Cold Hardiness

-To force bloom, place the cactus in a cooler area in October where temperatures are about 50 degrees Fahrenheit (10 C.).
+To force bloom, place the cactus in a cooler area in October where temperatures are about 50 degrees F. (10 C.).
 Once the plants are in bloom, avoid sudden temperature fluctuations which can make Christmas cacti lose their flowers.

 In summer, it is completely fine to take the plant outdoors, somewhere with dappled light initially and shelter from any wind.
 If you leave it outside too far into fall, you can expect Christmas cactus cold damage.